-If Anthem or Anthem UM Services Inc. denied a claim for health insurance coverage for residential treatment of a mental health condition or substance use disorder between April 29, 2017, and April 30, 2025, individuals may be eligible to submit a claim for $100 or more from a class action settlement.
+Individuals whom Anthem or Anthem UM Services Inc. denied a claim for health insurance coverage for residential treatment of a mental health condition or substance use disorder between April 29, 2017, and April 30, 2025, may be eligible to submit a claim for $100 or more from a class action settlement.

-Anthem Inc. has agreed to pay $12.88 million to settle a class action lawsuit alleging that it improperly denied coverage for residential treatment services for mental health and substance use disorders.
-The lawsuit claims Anthem used criteria that were more restrictive than generally accepted standards of care, in violation of federal law.
+Anthem Inc. agreed to pay $12.88 million to settle a class action lawsuit alleging it improperly denied coverage for residential treatment services for mental health and substance use disorders.
+The lawsuit claims Anthem used more restrictive criteria than generally accepted standards of care in violation of federal law.

 Who is eligible for an Anthem settlement payment?